By Rande Iaboni

-Deng was taken to a Pennsylvania hospital by his friends early Sunday morning, authorities said.
-He later died of his injuries.
+Three fraternity members drove Deng to a Pennsylvania hospital early Sunday morning, authorities said.

-Deng was unresponsive and in critical condition upon his arrival at the hospital.
-Physicians determined Deng had suffered major brain trauma, and he was on life support, according to the district attorney's office.
+He was unresponsive and in critical condition upon his arrival at the hospital.
+Physicians determined Deng had suffered major brain trauma, and he was put on life support, according to the district attorney's office.

 Authorities said more than 30 members of fraternity Pi Delta Psi had traveled to a residence in the Pocono Mountains, roughly 90 miles away from New York City, for the weekend.

-Some fraternity members left the residence before police arrived, said Pocono Mountain Regional Police Chief Harry Lewis.
+Some fraternity members left the residence before police arrived, Lewis said.
 Police are "looking for them and hoping they will come forward with any information."

 In a statement, Baruch College said Wednesday that Deng died while participating in an unsanctioned fraternity pledging event.